Jan Kooistra - Our Daily Bread

 “These oversize loaves are dark and sweet with the resilient texture of the best rye breads.
 Pumpernickel is, in fact, a member of the rye bread family, part of the German grainy black bread clan, but its chocolaty color and haunting sweetness make it seem like a very distant relation.

-This bread delivers traditional taste using some untraditional ingredients – you probably won’t be able to pick out the individual flavors, but it’s the combination of espresso powder, chocolate, molasses, and lekvar (prune butter) that produces the beautifully browned crust and chocolate-colored crumb, and that haunting sweetness.
+the beautifully browned crust and chocolate-colored crumb, and that haunting sweetness.
 The shaping method is also untraditional, but it’s what gives you oversize, incitingly plump loaves, the kind you find lined up at the counter of an authentic old-fashioned delicatessen.
 The slice is large, made for sandwiches.
-The bread is very good with any kind of cream cheese spread…

-A note of caution to the less athletically inclined: Mixing and kneading this dough by hand replaces and hour at the gym pumping iron.
-However, the dough can be made in a heavy-duty mixer.”
+dough by hand replaces and hour at the gym pumping iron.
+However, the dough

 1 cup boiling water